lbryio/lbry.com/content/news/244-isaac.md

 ## LBRY Isaac, New Search, New Rewards

-Today, LBRY releases LBRY Isaac.
-This new release integrates an updated search service, new rewards, a mobile view for lbry.tv, and a ton of interface and performance improvements for lbry.tv and LBRY desktop.
+Today, LBRY announces Isaac, a release of much gravity.
+Isaac brings an updated search service, new rewards, a mobile view for lbry.tv, and a ton of interface and performance improvements for lbry.tv and LBRY desktop.

 - [Download Isaac for desktop](https://lbry.com/get)
 - [Use LBRY in your browser](https://lbry.tv)